HSLdevcom/digitransit-deployer/README.md

 ### "update": "auto
 Automatic image updates are enabled for deployment.

-### "restartAfterDeployments": "/opentripplanner-data-con-hsl"
+### "restartAfterDeployments": "opentripplanner-data-con-hsl"
-Restart this deployment when deployment /opentripplanner-data-con-hsl is restarted
+Restart this deployment when deployment /opentripplanner-data-con-hsl is restarted.
+It is possible to add multiple dependencies by separating them with whitespace

 ### "restartDelay": "1"
 Wait at minimum 1 minute before restarting this deployment (because of dependant deployment has restarted)